-Pre-existing injuries make it difficult (though not impossible) to recover for an accident.
+Pre-existing injuries make it difficult (though not impossible) to recover damages after an accident.

-If your pre-existing injury but was made worse by the accident, you are still entitled to recover.
+If your pre-existing injury was made worse by the accident, you are still entitled to recover.

 Example: Dan is an emergency medical technician (EMT).
 Two years ago, he threw his back out moving a heavy patient on a gurney.
 He still has to go to the chiropractor once in a while when his back really starts hurting.